EDUCBA Logo

 Introduction to SQL ORDER BY DATE

 ORDER BY DATE clause in structured query language (SQL) is used to arrange the result set fetched by a SELECT query in ascending or descending according to one or more DATE columns.
-It is similar to using the ORDER BY statement on any other string or integer type column.
+It is similar to using the ORDER BY statement on any other string or integer-type column.
 By default, the statement sorts the result set in ascending order.
-We have to specifically mention the DESC keyword if we want to sort it in descending order.
+We must specifically mention the DESC keyword to sort it in descending order.

 Let’s begin with understanding the syntax used for writing ORDER BY clauses.